sini/nixkraken/docs/src/index.md

 ## Contributing

-Unlike GitKraken, Nixkraken is free and open source: **contributions are welcome!**
+Unlike GitKraken, NixKraken is free and open source: **contributions are welcome!**

 The source code can be found on [GitHub](https://github.com/nicolas-goudry/nixkraken) and issues and feature requests can be posted on the [GitHub issue tracker](https://github.com/nicolas-goudry/nixkraken/issues).